How to Meditate for Beginners: 10 Essential Tips

-To develop self mastery, meditation is essential practice.
-In fact, it appears that just about everyone you know is extolling its benefits.
-And you are eager to join the bandwagon too.
+It would appear that everyone on the planet is extolling the benefits of meditation…and, you are eager to join the bandwagon too.
 However, it is possible to encounter frustration when you first get started.
 Your mind is in a constant stream of chatter.
 As such, it becomes impossible to sit still!
 After a couple of tries, you may even conclude that, “I just cannot meditate!”

-Meditation is the way to the emptying of thought.
-It is a disciplined practice of silence.
+Meditation is a disciplined practice of silence.
 It allows you to de-clutter your mind of distracting thoughts and negative emotions.
 Meditation helps you build a bridge for spiritual connection from within.
 It also assists you in channeling insight and inspiration.

 “Meditation brings wisdom; lack of meditation leaves ignorance.
 Know well what leads you forward and what holds you back, and choose the path that leads to wisdom.”

-And yes, there have been several occasions when I slip into deep states of profound peace and bliss easily.
-Where there is a need for awareness, I have also found myself being able to access subconscious memories of past lives.
+And yes, there have been occasions when I slip into deep states of profound peace and bliss easily.
+Where there is a need for awareness, I have also found myself being able to access subconscious memories for answers.
 Don’t be mistaken, however.
 Not every session results in a jaw-dropping never-before sublime moment of epiphany.
-There are also several occasions when I have found it hard to quieten my thoughts.
+There are also several occasions when I had found it hard to quieten my thoughts.

-Drawing on my personal experiences, allow me to share the following notes on how to meditate.
+Drawing on my personal experiences, allow me to share the following notes on how to meditate for beginners.
 I would like to share tips that have worked for me.
 I believe that these tips can help anyone who wishes to cross the hurdles of beginning meditation.

 1. Let go of wanting.
 When I first got started, I wanted to have all the experiences that I have heard possible with meditation – states of pure bliss, gaining psychic powers, seeing angels, having conversations with spirit guides and hearing booming voices from heaven.
 Over coffee, I would listen to these stories told as if they were everyday experiences.
 My eyes would widen in excitement.

 I would forget about the fact that these friends had been meditating for years.
 Neither were the stories nearly as dramatic as I made them out to be.
 With overwhelming desire, I wanted what they were experiencing.
-All the wanting and craving made me so frustrated when I didn’t have them!
+I wanted to learn how to meditate but I did so with a lot of wanting.
+All that craving made me so frustrated when I didn’t have the same glowing experiences.

 This went on for months.
 I wanted to give up!
 Well, eventually, I decided to stop all that wanting.
 And when I started letting go, I found myself going into states of meditative trance easily.
 It’s also when things starting getting really interesting for me.